stoenescubogdanalex/program/contributing/proposals/mid-specialism-course-project.md

 The main concept is to keep a consistent theme across specialisms, but course-specific deliverables.
 This gives us flexibility if we change or create new specialisms, since they are not dependent on the same implementation details..

-By keeping the projects entirely specialism bounded (e.g. backend only build the backend, rather then a full stack app), we can keep maintainence of boiler plate/starting codebases to a minimal.
+By keeping the projects entirely specialism bounded (e.g. backend only build the backend, rather than a full stack app), we can keep maintainence of boiler plate/starting codebases to a minimal.

 ### Theme